jikkujose/dotfiles/README.markdown

 # dotfiles

-Collection of setting files to maintain settings and configurations of my mac.
-Inspired from several developer's settings.
+my collection of configs.
+Inspired from several developers' configs.

+## Note

+- Primarily for mac
+- There is a `linux` branch, but its not as well maintained & may lag by a few commits.